The 20 Best Acoustic Neuroma Doctors Near Me in Maryland, US

 Offers Telehealth

 Chetan Bettegowda is the director of the Johns Hopkins Department of Neurosurgery.
 He offers comprehensive treatments for adult patients with benign and malignant brain tumors, specializing in the treatment of patients with primary brain tumors such as gliomas, meningiomas and pituitary tumors.
 He performs both open surgery and stereotactic radiosurgery for patients with metastatic tumors to the brain, and also provides stereotactic radiosurgery for other neurological disorders, including spinal tumors, trigeminal neuralgia and skull-base tumors.
 Dr. Bettegowda is rated as an Advanced provider by MediFind in the treatment of Acoustic Neuroma.
-His top areas of expertise are Trigeminal Neuralgia, Astrocytoma, Glioblastoma, Rhizotomy, and Microvascular Decompression.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Trigeminal Neuralgia, Astrocytoma, Glioblastoma, Rhizotomy, and Microvascular Decompression.
+Dr. Bettegowda is board certified in American Board Of Neurological Surgery.

 Advanced in Acoustic Neuroma